stankovictab/.dotfiles/README.md

 # .dotfiles
 Linux config dotfiles for easier setup.

-It's recommended to clone this repo into `~/.dotfiles`, \
-and to make symbolic links to the files in the cloned repository.\
+Clone this repo into `~/.dotfiles`, and make symlinks to the configs with `./sync.sh`.
-To do that, just run `./sync.sh`.

-`TODO:` The script needs to be able to sync with already existing configs, test this out!!!!!!
+TODO: Sync up the bashrc, zshrc and fish config to the super user folder
+TODO: Add font installation to sync.sh

 # The Shortcuts
 `Make sure these are up to date!`